rawhat/mist/README.md

         |> response.set_body(bit_builder.from_bit_string(<<
           "hello, world!":utf8,
         >>))
-        |> response.prepend_header("content-length", "13")
       },
     )
   erlang.sleep_forever()
 }
 ```

-NOTE:  We do not automatically set content type or length.
-Some tools can hang
-if the `content-length` header has not been set.

 Maybe you also want to work with websockets.
 Maybe those should only be
 upgradable at a certain endpoint.
 For that, you can use `http_func`.